Smart City

 Peter is active as advisor for StartUps and Angel investor.
 At IFE he overlooks the entire process of community building, stakeholder management and is also responsible for the project kick-offs.

-Alex neu
+Alex Neu

 Alex Chalkley